 Hadith scholars, for example, give greater weight to accounts supported by a larger number of narrators.
 Similarly, jurists and scholars of the principles of jurisprudence give greater weight to juristic interpretations supported by a larger number of academics and thinkers.
 The majority likewise serves to tip the scales in relation to judicial interpretations and proofs.
 Mention was made earlier of some who give greater weight to the testimony of a larger number of witnesses than they do to the testimony of a smaller number provided that all the witnesses are equally reliable.
-In fact, the testimony given by a larger number of people even serves to tip the scales when a decision needs to be made concerning which scholar will be sought out for a 1 e g a 1 opinion or other sorts of teaching or counsel.
-Judge Abū Bakr ibn al- 'Arabī states that:
+In fact, the testimony given by a larger number of people even serves to tip the scales when a decision needs to be made concerning which scholar will be sought out for a legal opinion or other sorts of teaching or counsel.
+Judge Abu Bakr ibn al-

 If an ordinary individual is faced with a problematic situation, he should seek out the most knowledgeable person of his generation and country, then ask him about the situation he faces and adhere to whatever judgment this person issues.
-Moreover, in order to ascertain who is the most know-ledgeable person of his time, he must use his own independent reasoning by searching for relevant information until he obtains such information and its validity is agreed upon by the majority of the people.99 on the words of the Prophet, who said, 'Follow [the view of] the majority."100 Similarly, Ibn al-Qayyim states, "If all four (meaning, all four of the rightly guided caliphs) supported a given point of view, it was undoubtedly the correct one.
-If, on the other hand, most of them supported a given view, it was most likely to be the correct one."101
+Moreover, in order to ascertain who is the most knowledgeable person of his time, he must use his own independent reasoning by searching for relevant information until he obtains such information and its validity is agreed upon by the majority of the people.99

 If scholars disagree on an issue, the soundest approach is to adopt the view held by the majority.
 The same principle applies to the views held by the Companions.
-Abū Ishāq al-Shīrāzī states, "If one of two points of view was supported by the majority of the Companions while the other was supported by the minority, the point of view supported by the majority was given greater weight.
-This is based
+Abu Ishaq al-Shirazi states, "If one of two points of view was supported by the majority of the Companions while the other was supported by the minority, the point of view supported by the majority was given greater weight.
+This is based on the words of the Prophet, who said, 'Follow [the view of] the majority.''100 Similarly, Ibn al-Qayyim states, "If all four (meaning, all four of the rightly guided caliphs) supported a given point of view, it was undoubtedly the correct one.
+If, on the other hand, most of them supported a given view, it was most likely to be the correct one.'101 Abu Ya^cla writes:

-Abū Ya^clā writes:

-It is related that ^cAlī once said, "I was once consulted by ^cUmar about slave women (literally, 'the mothers of sons'), and the two of us agreed that they should be set free.
-However, I later thought it best to keep them in slavery." ^cUbaydah (al-Salmānī, a $t\bar{a}bi^c\bar{\imath}$) then said to him, "The opinion of two individuals who are judged to be reliable is of more value to us than that of just one."102
+It is related that 'Ali once said, "I was once consulted by 'Umar about slave women (literally, 'the mothers of sons'), and the two of us agreed that they should be set free.
+However, I later thought it best to keep them in slavery."
+'Ubaydah (al-Salmani, a tabi'i) then said to him, "The opinion of two individuals who are judged to be reliable is of more value to us than that of just one."102